jundalisay/sp/content/en/material/fallacies/big-bang.md

 - The ground represents spacetime
 - The tracks are lightwaves that travel through spacetime
-- The train is the information conveyed by those waves
+- The train is the aethereal information conveyed by those waves
 - The speed of light is the rate of laying tracks.
   - On good ground, the rate is 300 meters per work shift.
 On bad ground, it might be 100.
 On better ground, it might be 600.

 Once the tracks have connected to both stations (star and telescope), then the bullet train travels instantly (or at least so much faster than the track-laying speed) between both ends.

 In fact, Descartes extends this motion of the aether as it goes from the telescope into our eyes, brain, and lastly into the aethereal soul that experiences it.

+This is why Descartes said that the speed of light was instant.
+He really meant the aether that travelled through light.

 This means that the distant galaxies that JWST observes are close to their current age instead of being billions of years old.
 This explains why they are already so massive and bright.
 (This also explains why entangled particles can teleport instantly.)

-This is why Descartes insisted that the speed of light was instant.
-He really meant that it was the speed of the aether within light that was instant.

 ### Matches the CMB as well

-The findings of the JWST matches findings of the CMB in the sense that the CMB is really the fuzzy image of galaxies that are more distant than infrared.

 {{< i s="/graphics/physics/sponge.jpg" a="CMB" >}}

-This is why the CMB is uniform and matches the black body spectrum -- because it shows the galaxies "behind" the edge of the universe arranged uniformly.
+The findings of the JWST matches findings of the CMB in the sense that the closer area of the universe, as opposed to the red shift which is the distant areas.
+- This is because heat particles are more limited than light particles (photons)
+- The "anisotropies" are the galaxy clusters beyond the milky way
+- The blackbody spectrum of the CMB is from the dark energy (evidenced by lensing) in the nearby universe that operates between clusters

-The CMB does not match the cosmic web because the cosmic web is for the visible observable galaxies, whereas the CMB is for unobservable galaxies.
+- The CMB does not match the cosmic web because of the difference between light and heat particles.

-It follows that the CMB is NOT the afterglow of the Big Bang which never exisited.
-Rather it is the fuzzy image of galaxies beyond the observable.